 The pandemic has been an economic and human catastrophe whose long-term repercussions are yet to be determined.
 However, it has also jolted many businesses into action, accelerated trends that were already in play and triggered new ones.
 The future of our global economy is taking shape in the moves that businesses are making now.

-As we have surpassed the one-year mark of the global COVID-19 crisis, it is heartening to see that many businesses have accepted the challenge and adapted to serve their customers and communities while protecting their employees.
+As we have surpassed the two-year mark of the global COVID-19 crisis, it is heartening to see that many businesses have accepted the challenge and adapted to serve their customers and communities while protecting their employees.
 Working differently and dynamically would do well if businesses become stable enough to remain at the top while being flexible enough to change the direction.